NLnetLabs/rpki-doc/source/krill/using-api.rst

    # Import the OpenAPI generated Krill client library
    import krill_api
    from krill_api import *

-   # Create a configuration for the client library telling it how to connet to
+   # Create a configuration for the client library telling it how to connect to
    # the Krill server
    krill_api_config = krill_api.Configuration()
    krill_api_config.access_token = '<YOUR KRILL API TOKEN>'